 I took my son to the pediatrician yesterday afternoon for his annual checkup.
-The nurse did a quick vision test and then recommended I take my son to an optometrist.
+The nurse did a quick vision test and then recommended I get my son to an optometrist.
 I was hoping my son would be the one person in our family who did not need corrective lenses.

 In the car on the way home I called the eye doctor we’d used for my daughter a few months ago.
 Here’s how the call went.